 Monthly engagements start from 15,000 CZK per month.
 The actual cost depends on your current site health, competition level, content volume, and how many AI platforms you want to target.
 We offer a free initial consultation where we assess your situation and recommend an appropriate scope.
 Most clients see a positive return within 6 to 12 months as organic traffic and AI-driven leads grow.

 Yes.
-We integrate directly with Pohoda, ABRA Flexi, Money S3, and any accounting or ERP system that provides an API.
-For systems without a standard API, we can work with file-based imports (XML, CSV) or database-level integration.
-We map extracted fields precisely to your system's data structure, so your finance team does not need to change how they work.
+We integrate directly with Pohoda, ABRA Flexi, Money S3, Fakturoid, and any accounting or ERP system with an API.
+For systems without one, we use file-based import (XML, CSV, or native ISDOC import) or integrate at the database level.
+Fields are mapped precisely to your data structure, so your finance team doesn't change how they work.

 Modern Vision AI handles scanned documents, phone photos, and partially damaged invoices well.
-For truly illegible text or severely damaged documents, the system flags them for human review rather than guessing.
-In practice, the vast majority of business invoices, even older scanned ones, are processed successfully.
-We test with your actual document quality during the build phase so you know what to expect.
+For truly illegible or severely damaged documents, the system flags them for human review instead of guessing.
+The large majority of business invoices, including older scans, process successfully.
+We test with your actual document quality during the build so you know what to expect.

 Yes.
-The Vision AI models we use support all major European and world languages.
-We regularly process Czech, Slovak, English, German, and Polish invoices, but the system handles any language.
-Multi-language invoices (for example, a German supplier sending invoices with English line item descriptions) work without any special configuration.
+The Vision AI models support all major European and world languages.
+We regularly process Czech, Slovak, English, German, and Polish invoices, and the system handles any language.
+A mixed-language invoice (say, a German supplier with English line-item descriptions) works without special configuration.

-Any business that processes a significant volume of invoices and wants to reduce manual data entry.
-This includes wholesalers, manufacturers, retail chains, accounting firms, construction companies, and any organization where the finance team spends hours keying invoice data into an ERP.
-If you are paying per-document fees for a SaaS tool or your team manually enters more than 100 invoices per month, a custom system will likely save you money and time.
+Any business that processes a meaningful volume of invoices and wants to cut manual data entry: wholesalers, manufacturers, retail chains, accounting firms, construction companies, and any organization where finance spends hours keying invoice data into an ERP.
+If you pay per-document SaaS fees or your team keys in more than a hundred invoices a month, a custom system is worth pricing out.

 Most projects go from kickoff to production in 4 to 8 weeks.
-The timeline depends on the complexity of your integrations and the variety of invoice formats.
-Simple setups (one ERP, standard invoice formats) can be ready in 4 weeks.
-More complex projects with multiple systems, custom approval workflows, and diverse supplier formats take closer to 8 weeks.
+The timeline depends on integration complexity and format variety.
+A simple setup (one ERP, standard formats) can be ready in about 4 weeks.
+Projects with multiple systems, custom approval workflows, and diverse supplier formats run closer to 8 weeks.

-The system is designed to handle new and unseen invoice formats.
-Vision AI does not rely on rigid templates, so it adapts to new layouts automatically.
-For most new suppliers, extraction works correctly from the first invoice.
-If a particularly unusual format causes lower accuracy, the system flags it for review, and we can retrain the model to improve.
-You do not need to contact us every time you onboard a new supplier.
+The pipeline doesn't rely on rigid per-supplier templates, so it adapts to new layouts on its own.
+For most new suppliers, extraction works from the first invoice.
+If an unusual format lowers confidence, the system flags it for review and learns from your correction, so you don't need to contact us every time you onboard a supplier.

 Yes.
-We can set up automatic email monitoring that watches a designated inbox (for example, invoices@yourcompany.cz), extracts PDF attachments, processes them through the AI pipeline, and delivers structured data to your ERP.
-Your team only gets involved when the system flags an exception.
-This is one of the most popular configurations because it eliminates the manual download-and-upload step entirely.
+We set up monitoring on a designated inbox (for example, invoices@yourcompany.cz), pull the attachments, run them through the pipeline, and deliver validated data to your ERP.
+Your team only steps in on flagged exceptions.
+It's one of the most popular configurations because it removes the manual download-and-upload step entirely.

 No. The entire point of system extension is to keep what works.
 We build on top of your existing systems and connect them through APIs and data pipelines.
 Your team continues using the tools they already know.